opentext-idol/discover-deploy/README.md

 | api           | 8060     | yes        | System HTTP API                                                      |
 | ui            | 8070     | yes        | LEMA UI                                                              |

-Docker volumes are created with the prefix `micro-focus-idol-lema_`, which can be changed using the `COMPOSE_PROJECT_NAME` setting.
+Docker volumes are created with the prefix `opentext-idol-lema_`, which can be changed using the `COMPOSE_PROJECT_NAME` setting.
 The following volumes are created:

 | **Component** | **Volume name**                        | **Purpose**                                      |